francisco-camargo/multi-container-crud-app/README.md

 ### 9. Return logging back to the host machine

-Let's have logging that saves to a file and then have a Docker volume that makes that file visible from the localhost.
+📌 **Milestone:** Add logging that saves logs to a file.
+A Docker volume will persist the logs into the localhost.

 The logs will show: